bret-m-harv/sr-analytics-engineer-assignment/README.md

 ## Part 2: Analytical Data Model Design

 Now that you are familiar with the underlying data and sample use cases, design a set of reusable dbt models built on top of `stg_datahub_entities` to address analytical needs and enable broader insights.
+These models can be merged directly into `main` or submitted as a Pull Request.
 Your models should:

 1. **Support Existing Analyses**: Build models to answer questions from the `analyses` directory:
    - Domains assigned to Datasets/Dashboards, their descriptions, and count of assigned entities.